(by Sam Storms)

 1. Contrary to what many have been led to believe, forgiveness is not forgetting.

-“Forgive and forget,” we have been told by so many through the years.
-It’s a nice saying, but highly misleading.
-Why?
+"Forgive and forget," we have been told by so many through the years.
+It's a nice saying, but highly misleading.
+God does not forget, notwithstanding what you think Jeremiah 31:34 is saying.
+This language of the prophet is metaphor, a word picture, designed to emphasize God's gracious determination and resolve not to hold us liable for our sin.

 2. Forgiving someone does not mean you no longer feel the pain of their offense.

 In most cases, the only way you can stop hurting is to stop feeling, and the only way you can stop feeling is to die emotionally.
 But passionless robots can neither truly love God or others.
-This may be the primary reason people are reluctant to forgive.
-They know they can’t stop feeling the sting of the sin against them and they don’t want to be insincere by saying they forgive when deep down inside they know they didn’t.

 3. Forgiving someone who has sinned against you doesn't mean you cease longing for justice.